wmarshall484/DSI_LECTURES_2/high-performance-python/jack_bennetto/jb-hpp.md

 # Processes
 An instance of a computer program that is being executed.

-Each process has its own memory, text, filehandles, permissions, etc. and can run on any core.
+Each process has its own memory, program text, filehandles, permissions, etc. and can run on any core.

 A computer runs many, many processes, most just waiting.